 Step 1 – Uninstall AMD drivers in Device Manager

-You can directly go to Device Manager, a Windows built-in tool for viewing and controlling hardware, to uninstall the AMD drivers.
+First off, you need to remove the AMD drivers completely from your PC.
+Simply go to Device Manager, a Windows built-in tool for viewing and controlling hardware, to do this.

 1) On your keyboard, press the Windows logo key and R at the same time to open the Run dialog.
 Then, type devmgmt.msc in the field and click OK.